district10/notes/2017/note1.md

     :   ## Linear Independence and Basis

         if none of the vectors can be expressed as a linear combination of the remaining vectors.
-Otherwise the set is called linearly dependent.
+Otherwise the set is called **linearly dependent**.

         ### Properties of a Basis